-Participation in the group is open to those interested in enhancing the attractiveness of engineering education to potential students.
-They include academics, industrialists and those involved in initiatives to enhance the attractiveness of engineering education.
+Any SEFI member or any person associated with an institutional or corporate SEFI member may join the SIG by sending an e-mail to the chair person.
+Participation in the group is open to those interested in enhancing the attractiveness of engineering education to potential, enrolled, and graduating students.
+They include students, educators, researchers, industry professionals, and others involved in initiatives to enhance the attractiveness of engineering education.